-Homo sapiens use about 18 terawatt hours of energy each year, enough to keep 18 billion phones charged all year (if that helps).
-On average, we waste more than half of that.
+Homo sapiens use about 18 terawatt hours of energy each year, or enough to keep 18 billion phones charged all year (if that helps); on average, we waste more than half of that.
 Leaky houses, inefficient transport, wasteful industry – the world is essentially keeping the radiator on next to an open window.

-But this is not such a depressing picture as may first appear, as improving these leaks in our energy system are among the cheapest and easiest ways to take action on climate.
-We may be able to power most of our future power growth with efficiency savings, and that’s a big deal.
+This is not such a depressing picture as may first appear, however, because improving these leaks in our energy system is among the cheapest and easiest ways to act on climate.
+And small changes can make a huge difference:

-It’s worth noting that the technology to do all this is already with us – we’re not waiting for a tech billionaire to step up, nor for a wonder fuel to be developed, we just need governments to step up and make them a priority.
+It’s also worth noting that the technology to do all this is already with us.
+We’re not waiting for a tech billionaire to step up, nor for a wonder fuel to be developed, we just need governments to make them a priority.
 It’s low-hanging fruit, waiting to be plucked.